Before You Read Any Further

 Look for brands that cost more, or offer sprouted options.
 I’ve found in the past that these brands have better sourcing, and are much more aware of corn in the food supply chain.

-The other option is to make butters at home in a NutraMilk.
+The other option is to make butters at home in a NutraMilk or something similar.
 I have one, and also have zero regrets.
 It’s one of my most loved kitchen appliances.
 It has the motor to get the job done, as nut butters, seed butters, and peanut butter needs to be processed for 10 – 15 minutes.

 Cooking & Baking Substitutions for Peanut Butter